RENCI/AST_gridstations/README.md

 These data sets are intended for use by the AST and EDSASTAPPS software from the EDS group.
-The files contain gauge (station/buoy) lists used for acquiring water_level,air_pressure,wind_speed and other data products from various dta sources, using the AST Data Harvester.
+The files contain gauge (station/buoy) lists used for acquiring water_level,air_pressure,wind_speed and other data products from various data sources, using the AST Data Harvester.

 Please see AST for more details regarding usage, and format